element-hq/element-meta/docs/FTUE.md

 - Phone number
 - etc.

+The availability of additional user attributes depend on the deployment scenario and/or whether the user has supplied them.
+When asking for optional user attributes, the app should clarify what they can be used for.

 ### How do you want others to find you?

-We could make a difference by giving the user choice over which identifiers they want to associate with their MXID to allow others to find them by. **For enterprise use cases** there should be a way to pre-configure/enforce this so that the user does not have the choice and does not see the screen during FTUE.
+We can make a difference by giving the user choice over which identifiers they want to associate with their MXID to allow others to find them by. **For enterprise use cases** there should be a way to pre-configure/enforce this so that the user does not have the choice and does not see the screen during FTUE.

 - Name
 - Mail address